bearsunday/bearsunday.github.io/manuals/1.0/en/module.md

 permalink: /manuals/1.0/en/module.html
 ---

- * *[This document](https://github.com/bearsunday/bearsunday.github.io/blob/master/manuals/1.0/en/module.md) needs to be proofread by an English speaker.
-If interested please send me a pull request.
-Thank you.*

-# Module
+# Modules

-Module is the collection of DI & AOP bindings.
-It forms application.
+A Module is a collection of DI & AOP bindings that sets up your application.

-BEAR.Sunday doesn't have an *global* config file nor Config class for the components such as database or template engine.
+BEAR.Sunday doesn't have a *global* config fi=le or a config class to set default values for components such as a database or a template engine.
-Inject component config values into each Module in `AppModule` in constructor instead of pulling them from factory class.
+Instead for each peice of functionality we set up DI and AOP by injecting configuration values into a stand alone module.

-`AppModule` (src/Module/AppModule.php) is a root application module.
-We `install()` all required module here.
+`AppModule` (src/Module/AppModule.php) is the root module.
+We use an `install()` method in here to load each module that we would like to invoke.

-Also you can override existing bindings `override()`.
+You can also override existing bindings by using `override()`.

 {% highlight php %}
 <?php